-Elected by the membership and appointed President of the Faculty for a term of three years.
+Elected by the membership as President of the Faculty of Public Health (FPH) for a term of three years (2016-2019).

 FPH contacts for the President:

 Elected by the membership for a three- to five-year term.
 Responsible for Professional Standards and Revalidation.
-Chairs the Standards Committee.
+Chairs the Public Health Standards & Knowledge Committee.

-Elected by the membership for a three- to five-year term.
+Elected by the membership for a three-year term.

 Elected by the Board for a three- to five-year term.

 Responsible for the register of members, FPH's Standing Orders, elections and the staff and headquarters of the Faculty.
-Acts as the Company Secretary, chairs the Professional Affairs Committee and is responsible for FPH's statutory role in Consultant appointments.
+Acts as the Company Secretary, chairs the Fellowship Committee and is responsible for FPH's statutory role in Consultant appointments.